hamidgholami/accp-cheatsheet/README.md

 ### Amazon Elastic Transcoder
 - It **converts video and audio files** from their source format into versions that will **playback** on devices like smartphones, tablets and PC.

-### AWS Organization
-- **One bill provided** per AWS organization
-- Best practices:
-	-  Always enable **multi-factor** authentication (MFA) on the root account
-	-  Always use a **strong and complex password** on the root account
-	-  The **Paying account** should be used for **billing purposes only**.
-Do not deploy resources into the Paying account
--  With below options organizations can **reduce their cost**:
-	-  "Create an AWS Organization configuration linking the accounts"
-	-  "Setup consolidated billing between the accounts"
-- Volume pricing discounts applied **across multiple accounts**.

 ### AWS Glue
 - Is a fully managed **extract**, **transform**, and **load** (**ETL**) service that makes it easy for customers to prepare and load their <ins>data for analytics</ins>.